MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/apps-config-step-3.md

 - iOS/iPadOS there's nothing unique
 - Android:
     - Permissions - Permissions granted here will override the “Default app permissions” policy for the selected apps.
 Learn more about [Android runtime permissions](/mem/intune/apps/app-configuration-policies-use-android).
 There's a large set of permissions that can be added for Android devices.
 You specify permissions you want to override.
-If they are not chosen/specified explicitly, then the default behavior will apply.
+If they aren't chosen/specified explicitly, then the default behavior applies.
     - Configuration Settings - Available keys: `Allowed Accounts`, `Notes creation enabled`, `Teams app enabled`.
     - Connected apps - Enable users to connect this app across the work and personal profiles.
-This setting only works for personally-owned and corporate-owned work profile devices.
+This setting only works for personally owned and corporate-owned work profile devices.
 Learn more about [connected apps](/mem/intune/apps/app-configuration-policies-use-android).

 ## Policies for Office apps